NJ120903/CHATBOT/README.md

 Chatbot Interface: A friendly and interactive chatbot to assist with various tasks.
 Voice Input and Output: Speak to the chatbot and listen to its responses using speech recognition and text-to-speech capabilities.
 File Organizer: Organize files in your selected directory based on their types (e.g., Images, Documents, Videos, etc.).
 Login Functionality: Secure login system to access the chatbot functionalities.
+It also Opens any website by command "open website <websitename.com>" and any app using command "open app <appname>"
+Make sure you give correct app location to the code while editing it

 Installation
 To set up the project, follow these steps: